 Risk Management, Audit and Internal Controls

-Risk management is also an essential part of a council’s management and internal control framework.
+Risk management is an essential part of a council’s management and internal control framework.
 It looks at what risks the council may face and the best way to address these risks.
 Assessment and management of risk is central to determining internal audit activities.

 Links